-The ICR is a two-yearly assessment of the performance of investment-intensive agencies in managing investments and assets that are critical to the delivery of NZ government services.
+The ICR is a three-yearly assessment of the performance of investment-intensive agencies in managing investments and assets that are critical to the delivery of NZ government services.
 The ICR provides an indication of the level of confidence that investors (such as Cabinet and Ministers) can have in an agency’s ability to realise a promised investment result if funding was committed.

 The ICR process is led by the Treasury.
 The process provides feedback to agencies on improvement actions that they can take to enhance key aspects of their investment management capability and performance.
 Over time, these actions position agencies to more effectively manage future investments and assets.